Clarrie Millar: Post-war work

 After being discharged from the RAAF, Millar re-joined the Postmaster-General's Department in the telegraph section of the General Post Office in Sydney.
 He transferred to the Department of Immigration in 1948, then in 1950 left the public service and moved to Biloela, Queensland, where he operated a dairy farm alongside his brother and stepfather.
 The farm experienced financial difficulties and after five years Millar moved to Brisbane where he found work as a real estate agent.
 He subsequently returned to dairy farming at Kilkivan.
 He became "an innovative farmer, practising soil conservation and strip grazing, and improving his herd by artificial insemination", and also obtaining a pilot's licence.

 Politics

 Millar was elected chairman of the Country Party's Kilkivan branch in 1974, having previously held office in state and federal electorate councils.
 He was elected to the House of Representatives at the 1974 federal election, defeating incumbent Australian Labor Party (ALP) MP Brendan Hansen in the seat of Wide Bay.
+He was re-elected on six further occasions, retiring at the 1990 election.

 Millar served as chairman of committees from 1978 to 1983.
+As acting speaker he developed a reputation for impartiality, stemming from an adverse ruling he made against Prime Minister Malcolm Fraser in 1979, and was said to have "presided with competence, decorum, and fairness, seldom raising his voice".
+He was also a long-serving member of the Joint Statutory Committee on Public Works, including as deputy chair from 1985 to 1990.

+In 1987, Millar was part of a group of Queensland National Party MPs that supported the party's withdrawal from the coalition with the Liberal Party.
+In the lead-up to the 1987 election he opposed efforts to re-form the coalition and called for the ouster of the party's leader Ian Sinclair, stating that "any leader who relegates his party to the position of mediocrity should resign".
+Millar nonetheless denied association with the Joh for Canberra movement that had prompted the split in the coalition and refused overtures to resign his seat in favour of Queensland premier Joh Bjelke-Petersen.

-He retired in 1990.
-Together with Labor's Tom Uren, Millar was the last World War II combat veteran to serve in the House, though Russ Gorman who was a non-combat WWII veteran would serve until 1996.
-He was the father of ABC journalist Lisa Millar.
+Together with Labor MP Tom Uren, Millar was the last World War II combat veteran to serve in the House, though Russ Gorman who was a non-combat WWII veteran would serve until 1996.

+Personal life

+In 1948, Millar married Dorothy Cooper, with whom he had five children, including ABC journalist Lisa Millar.
+He died in Brisbane on 28 November 2017, aged 92.